 Below is a look at settlements and verdicts in Michigan, followed by a full breakdown of Michigan’s personal injury, product liability, and medical malpractice law.

-Jury Verdict Research recently released a new study of Michigan’s average personal injury awards: $1,089,638.
+Jury Verdict Research at one point released a study of Michigan’s average personal injury awards: $1,089,638.
 Personal injury verdicts always conflate the average; Michigan’s median personal injury compensation award is $99,506.

 Interestingly, plaintiffs receive a financial recovery in 44% of personal injury lawsuits that go to trial compared to the national average of 52%.
 These numbers are misleading because the type of case dramatically affects the average recovery and the plaintiffs’ success rate.